What dates and times do you operate?

 Where are you located?

 We are located at ‘A’ dock across the street from the Fairmont Empress Hotel.

 What services do you offer?

-Thane of Victoria is Transport Canada Certified Home Trade IV for up to 18 day passengers along the Coast of British Columbia.
-We have operated tours without incident since 1978.
+Duen is Transport Canada Certified to carry up to 25 day passengers along the Coast of British Columbia.
+We have operated tours without incident since 2000.

 Guests are encouraged to bring along a picnic.
 All ages and abilities are welcome aboard.
-Alcohol is permitted however this is not a booze cruise.
-We provide all warm and wet weather gear, coolers, ice, glasses, openers and sunscreen.
+Alcohol is permitted, however this is not a booze cruise.
+We do not serve alcohol aboard, and we reserve the discretion to refuse service to guests appearing intoxicated.